KrishArul26/Live-Face-Mask-Detection-Using-Faster_rcnn/README.md

 5.  **Fast R-CNN is more accurate than R-CNN**.
 6. The general architecture of Fast R-CNN is shown above.
 The model consists of a single-stage, compared to the 3 stages in R-CNN.
 It just accepts an image as an input and         returns the class probabilities and bounding boxes of the detected objects..</p>

-<p style= 'text-align: justify;'> Due to the COVID-19 regulation, people have to wear masks to protect themselves.
-Also, you need to create a system to find out if a person is wearing a mask or not.
-Also, this system should give a warning or sound when people are not wearing masks.
-So, I created the model with the help of Fast-R-CNN.</p>

 <h3 align="left"> Problem Statment</h3>